What is the Difference Between Commercial Soap and Handmade Natural Soap?

 You are trying to decide whether to purchase a bar of handmade natural soap or a commercial brand of soap.

-There are major differences between natural handmade soaps and commercially produced bar soaps when you consider the ingredients, the manufacturing process, the environmental impact, the effect on your skin and I could go on and on.
+The level of care and attention that goes into producing a batch of cold process soap is unparalleled in commercial soaps when you consider the ingredients, the manufacturing process, the environmental impact, the effect on your skin, and I could go on and on.

 Is Your Soap Really Soap Or Is It Detergent?

 We probably use the word “soap” every day to simply mean some sort of cleansing agent.
 What we do not realize is that most of what we call “soap” is actually not soap at all!